YangF0917/StandupBot/README.md

 Slack bot for creating standup order

 # [Environment Setup](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html)
-1. Open your terminal and navigate to the ACJBot directory
+1. Open your terminal and navigate to the StandupBot directory
 2. Type `virtualenv starterbot` (you can replace `starterbot` with whatever you want your virtual environment to be called; it's not important)
    * You may need to install this command - on WSL, I needed to run `sudo apt install python3-virtualenv`
 3. Activate the virtual environment with `source starterbot/bin/activate` (again, replace `starterbot` with whatever you decided to name your virtual environment)